 Each year, the Honors College brings twenty or so students to this event.
 Students participate in the academic discourse of the conference while exploring an interesting U.S. city.
 Past conferences have been held in Chicago, Denver, San Antonio, Philadelphia, Atlanta, St. Louis, Salt Lake City, Washington, D.C., Kansas City, Phoenix, New Orleans, and Seattle!

 - Charles V. Stanhope ’71 Study Abroad Fellowships

 Funds for Honors College Students studying abroad.
 There is typically one $1000 award each year.

 Honors College Students who wish to make a difference, both locally and globally.
 These scholarships enable a student to take part in a service opportunity far from America’s shores.
 Past recipients have traveled to Ireland, Ghana, Peru, and Tanzania.

 The Rezendes have graciously created an opportunity for students to travel to Boulder, CO for the Conference on World Affairs.
 Students are able to spend one week with Dennis and Beau Rezendes while attending the conference.

 Students have the opportunity to take a June course at Tembusu College as part of the Honors College’s exchange with the college.
-Students will have part of their tuition covered and a travel stipend and should except the net cost of the trip to be $2,100-$2,600.
-The Honors College sends two students each year.
+Students will have part of their tuition covered and a travel stipend and should except the net cost of the trip to be $1,000-$1,500.
+The Honors College has three spaces for 2018.